nahummaru/prot-rl/README.md

 Each experiment will produce, fold and calulcate statistics for each considered feature.
 We additionaly add out script for plotting the different features as plotted in our manuscript.

-## Testing New Features

-If you are interested in testing other features, you can use the provided template as a starting point for your custom experiments.

-## About DPO_pLM

-`DPO_pLM` is the main Python script for our project.
-It supports the following flags:

-- `--beta`: Specify the beta value.
-- `--mode`: Choose the mode for experiments.
-Available options:
-  - `paired`
-  - `ranked`
-  - `weighted`

 Refer to the documentation or comments in the script for more details on how to configure and run your experiments.